MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/installing-a-boot-start-driver.md

 ---
-title: Install a boot-start driver
+title: Install a Boot-Start Driver
 description: Provides information about how to install a boot-start driver.
 keywords:
 - Device setup WDK device installations, boot drivers